In My Language That Sounds Like

 - On the same note (emotionally) "sensitive" is "sensibel" in German, while "sensible" translates to "vernünftig".

 - Odd and Randi are perfectly normal Norwegian names...

 - Randy is a normal name in the US too, but it'll raise some eyebrows (or cause fits of uncontrollable sniggering) in the UK.

 - The word "snigger" itself will likely elicit cries of "racism" in the US.

 - In Spanish, embarazada means pregnant, not "embarrassed".
-Watch out for this if you've been drunk and need to apologise for your behaviour.
+Watch out for this if you've been drunk and need to apologize for your behavior.

 - And who could forget the wonderful Austrian village by the name of Fucking, whose residents used to spend surprisingly large amounts of money on replacing stolen road signs until they ended up putting a sign made of concrete?

-- More recently, a beer named "Fucking Hell" has appeared, its name referring to this place and its colour, "hell" meaning "light" or "pale".
+- More recently, a beer named "Fucking Hell" has appeared, its name referring to this place and its color, "hell" meaning "light" or "pale".
 This one was probably intentional though.

 - Austria also has the more obscure but equally delightful "Windpassing".